Excerpt from Mortal Coil by Julie Eberhart Painter:

 There was nothing like physical activity to allay anxiety, so Friday afternoon, Ellen took off work early to tackle cleaning the kitchen and laundry room floors.
 She had only an hour left before Patti would come in and undo her efforts.
 She didn’t want her daughter skating around on the wet floor.
 Ellen had changed into old jeans and a loose-at-the-neck blue T-shirt.
 Her feet were bare.

 Public radio was running a fundraiser, so she turned the living room stereo to the country western station—music to clean by.
-Ellen had opened the garage doors to take advantage of the warm, dry breeze blowing from the west.
+Ellen had used the garage door opener to open the garage doors to take advantage of the warm, dry breeze blowing from the west.
 She danced around the kitchen, pushing the mop in time with the music.
 About half of the kitchen corners were now free of dirt, a testimony to what Millie would call Obsessive Compulsive Disorder.
 She’d moved the kitchen table into one corner and stacked the chairs on top.
 A rap on the screen door alerted her to a visitor.

 She unhooked the screen and motioned Bill inside.
 “Watch the wet spots.”